BARNSDALL, Okla. — Six months and one day after a tornado ripped through town, Barnsdall’s football team celebrated senior day.

 For the Panthers, the lessons learned are hard work and grit.

-Malone has had it especially tough the last six months.
-A tornado ravaged his hometown, and he missed the majority of his football season.
+Malone had it tough the last six months.
+A tornado ravaged his hometown, and he missed most of his football season.

 On senior night, healthy as a horse, he had the chance to show out for his hometown fans.